delpapa/TweetGen/README.md

 The data is extracted from twitter using their own [API](https://developer.twitter.com/content/developer-twitter/en.html).
 To access data from twitter, you need to register as a developer and create an app in their plataform.
 You will then receive the necessary credentials to access their database, which are required for training this model.
 The credentials should be included in the `/credentials/twitter.json` file, which is read by the `get_tweets_from_screen_name` function in the `utils.py` script.

+Some preprocessing is required before feeding the data to the network, but I have tried to keep it minimum.
+For now, only html links are completely removed from the dataset, and end of sentence chars are added at the end of each tweet for a clerer output.

 ## Installation

 ### Installing git and forking the repository